-Senator Hubley Calls for Federal Support of PEI Literacy AlliancePublished on 28 September 2016 News Releases by Senator Elizabeth Hubley
+Senator Hubley Calls for Federal Support of PEI Literacy AlliancePublished on 28 September 2016 News & Photos by Senator Elizabeth Hubley (retired)

 Ottawa, September 28, 2016 – Senator Hubley took the first step today to start an inquiry in the Senate on the state of literacy on PEI, with a particular focus on the need for federal funding for the PEI Literacy Alliance.